ICB-DCM/cOmicsArt/docs/interface-details/03-pre-processing.md

 -   **Save Mean and Standard Deviation Plot**: You can save the mean and standard deviation plot in different file formats such as PNG, TIFF, and PDF.
 You also have the option to download the underlying R code and data or send to plot to the report

 ### Interpretation Guidiance 🧭
 The pre-processing step is crucial as it is the basis on which all the following analyses are based.
 A unsuitable pre-processing may led to draw wrong conclusions from the data.
 Hence you should be carefully consider your options and do an informed choice.
-There is no harm on trying out different pre-processing options but should not try until you find the results you 'like'.
+⚠️There is no harm on trying out different pre-processing options but should not try until you find the results you 'like'.
 What you should actually look for are the properties of your pre-processed data.

-In general you want to have similar global distributions per sample which you can check with the provided violin plots.
+🎻 In general you want to have similar global distributions per sample which you can check with the provided violin plots.
 There should be no sample that behaves distinctly different from the others.
 If you see such a shifted pattern that corresponds with e.g. a variable of interest (try out to color the different violins by various variables).
-Thi pattern might be actual variation of interest or can be accounted for with batch correction.
+This pattern might be actual variation of interest or can be accounted for with batch correction.

-The mean and standard deviation plot can help you to identify if the standard deviation is constant across the mean - one speaks of homoscedasticity.
+📈 The mean and standard deviation plot can help you to identify if the standard deviation is constant across the mean - one speaks of homoscedasticity.
 You are looking for a rather constant line.
 For more information on this topic you might want to check out this [resource](https://www.statisticshowto.com/homoscedasticity/).
 Note that we plot actullay the rank of the mean not the actually mean.
 If you use scaling methods you will see that the standard deviation is constant across the mean.
 The colored hexagonal shapes represent the number of entities at the respective rank area with respective standard deviation(will be suitable binned automatically).
 You are generally looking for high counts close to the fitted red line.
 If the line deviates from a constant behavior but for rather low number of variables you often can accept that and still assume reasonable homoscedasticity.
 If you have a large number of variables that deviate from the red line you might want to consider to apply a different pre-processing to your data as it is an assumption in many statistical tests.

-Finally you can assess the displayed results of the normality tests.
+📊Finally you can assess the displayed results of the normality tests.
 This can provide you an overview which potential statistical test you can apply to your data as the t-test for example requires normal distributed data.
 You should be aware that the normality test is only reliable for large sample sizes which is often not the case - this means for small sample sizes the null hypothesis cannot be rejected.
 Hence handle this information careful and potentially ask you yourself whether you actually assume that the respective data is normal distributed.
 For further reading you might want to check out this paper: [Descriptive Statistics and Normality Tests for Statistical Data](https://pmc.ncbi.nlm.nih.gov/articles/PMC6350423/#abstract1) or other resources.

-Based on the Interpretation gide and linke resources we aim to provide you with a good starting point to choose the correct pre-processing procedure for your data.
+Based on the Interpretation guide and linked resources we aim to provide you with a good starting point to choose the correct pre-processing procedure for your data.
 Please be aware that the pre-processing is a crucial step and can have a large impact on the downstream analysis.

-The current implemented options are a good starting point but might not cover all possible scenarios.
-If you are missing a specific option please feel free to contact us via mail or GitHub!
+🔔The current implemented options are a good starting point but might not cover all possible scenarios.

+⏳If you are missing a specific option please feel free to contact us via mail or GitHub!
 We are happy to expand upon user's request.

 ### Other Notes 📌